Test-time Correction: An Online 3D Detection System via Visual Prompting: Discussions

 For a better understanding of our work, we supplement intuitive questions that one might raise.
 Note that the following list does \textit{not} indicate whether the manuscript was submitted to a previous venue or not.

 \myparagraph{Q1:} \textit{What is the relationship between the online 3D detection and the offline data-loop progress?}

 We emphasize, in this paper, we do not propose the online system to replace the traditional offline data loop.
-As illustrated in \cref{fig:teaser} of the main paper, these two systems address different aspects of autonomous driving.
+As illustrated in~\Cref{fig:teaser_visual_prompt}, these two systems address different aspects of autonomous driving.
 The offline system remains crucial for enhancing the capabilities of the base perception model through development; while our online \algname system further enables the deployed frozen model in vehicles to promptly rectify dangerous driving behaviors caused by unrecognized objects on the road.
-With improved offline-trained detectors, the \algname can effectively correct more online errors during test-time inference without re-training, as detailed in \cref{tab:main} of the main paper.
+With improved offline-trained detectors, the \algname can effectively correct more online errors during test-time inference without re-training, as detailed in~\Cref{tab:main}.

 \myparagraph{Q2:} \textit{What are the main technical novelty and advantages of the proposed \algname system over previous instruction-based 3D detectors?}

 The advantages lie in the design of visual prompts, the visual descriptions of target objects with diverse sources, styles, poses, and timestamps.
 While existing instruction-based 3D detection methods typically utilize text, boxes, or clicks as prompts.